About

 He has taught at the University of California Berkeley, University of California Los Angeles, California State University Dominguez Hills, University of Illinois Chicago, and Cornell University.

-His work as an interdisciplinary cultural studies scholar is grounded within the indigenous Filipino concept of kapwa which translates imperfectly to ‘self-in-other’ and ‘together with the person’.
+His work as an interdisciplinary cultural studies scholar is grounded within the Indigenous Filipino concept of kapwa which translates imperfectly to ‘self-in-other’ and ‘together with the person’.
 In this way, he focuses on bridging Dance, Theatre, and Performance Studies with Critical Race, Ethnic, Feminist, and Indigenous Studies, while broadening the types of knowledge established within these fields.

 Inspiration